-Dizziness, or the loss of balance, is an incredibly unsettling sensation, and brings many men and women from Henderson, Nevada, to Tri-State Neurological & Sleep Disorder Center and the care of Muhammad Nayer MD.
+Dizziness, or the loss of balance, is an incredibly unsettling sensation, and brings many men and women from Henderson, Nevada and Bullhead City, AZ, to Tri-State Neurological & Sleep Disorder Center and the care of Muhammad Nayer MD.
 Getting to the bottom of your dizziness allows Dr. Nayer to create your individualized treatment plan, getting you back firmly on your feet and actively engaged in your daily life.
 Schedule an appointment online or by phone for a thorough diagnostic exam to begin a path away from dizziness.

 Dizziness is a collection of symptoms which, when combined, make you feel unsteady on your feet and disconnected from your surroundings.
 You may experience vertigo, or the sensation that you or the things around you are spinning.
 Additional sensations might include: